You want to know what makes me different.

 Great coaching is about identifying what's actually holding you back and building a programme around that.
 It requires real communication, honest feedback, and adjusting when things aren't working.

-I've coached athletes at every level - from people attempting their first sprint triathlon to Kat Matthews transitioning from age grouper to professional.
-I am working with a 70-something client managing health challenges who still competes at events all over the world and for some unknown reason I seem to be the coach of choice for a lot of super busy, over achieving medics here in Birmingham.
-We seem to make it work despite their crazy schedules.
+I've coached athletes at every level - from people attempting their first sprint tri to Kat Matthews transitioning from age-grouper to pro.
+I work with a 70-something athlete managing health challenges who still competes worldwide.
+And for some reason, I've become the go-to Birmingham triathlon coach for over-achieving medics and health professionals, helping them train around insane schedules.

 The best coaching relationships are partnerships.
 Athletes who communicate - who tell me when a session felt off, when life got in the way, when something's not working - those are the ones who make real progress.
 I adjust based on what you tell me, not based on what week 8 of a generic plan says you should be doing.